skratchdot/grunt-init-react/README.md

 test that it works before you begin customizing the project:

 * Next, run `npm install` to install the project's dependencies.
-* Then, run `gulp` to build the project and test that it works.
+* Then, run `npm run watch` to build the project and test that it works.

 _Note that this template will generate files in the current directory, so be sure to change to a new directory first._